vyshnavienarala/Amazon-clone/README.md

     # Open the sudoers file for editing
     sudo visudo

-    # Add this line to allow the Jenkins user to run Docker commands without a password:
+    # Add this at the end in the file to allow the Jenkins user to run Docker commands without a password:
-    # jenkins ALL=(ALL) NOPASSWD: /usr/bin/docker
+    jenkins ALL=(ALL) NOPASSWD: /usr/bin/docker

     # List running Docker containers again
     sudo docker ps